 If all your PHP workers are busy, any incoming requests to load your website are put “on hold” in a queue.
 This significantly increases the time it takes your website to load, which causes users to abandon your website.

 This is especially noticeable if you run a website that is often browsed by multiple users simultaneously.

 Why do hosting companies use the word “Unlimited,” then?

 Because it sells.

-If you tell someone inexperienced that they will get 100 GB of monthly bandwidth with their hosting plan, how can they tell if this will be enough for their needs?
-They can’t – they have no point of reference.
+If you tell someone inexperienced that they will get 100 GB of monthly data transfer with their hosting plan, how can they tell if this will be enough for their needs?
+They can’t.

 However, if you tell them that they will get unlimited bandwidth, it’s much easier for them to make a buying decision.

 What happens if you approach or exceed any of the limits above?